JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-data-class.md

               </ul>
           </list>
           <p>The <code>Message</code> class declares two properties using <code>val</code> keyword, the <code>id</code> and <code>text</code>.
-          The compiler will automatically generate the getters for both these properties.
+          The compiler will automatically generate the getters for both of these properties.
-          However, it will not be possible to reassign the values of those properties after an instance of the <code>Message</code> class is created.
+          It will not be possible to reassign the values of these properties after an instance of the <code>Message</code> class is created.
           </p>
        </def>
        <def title="Nullable types – String?">
           <p>Kotlin provides <a href="null-safety.md#nullable-types-and-non-null-types">built-in support for nullable types</a>.
-In Kotlin, the type system distinguishes between references that can hold <code>null</code> (<i>nullable references</i>) and those that cannot (<i>non-null references</i>).<br/>
+In Kotlin, the type system distinguishes between references that can hold <code>null</code> (<i>nullable references</i>) and those that cannot (<i>non-nullable references</i>).<br/>
           For example, a regular variable of type <code>String</code> cannot hold <code>null</code>.
 To allow nulls, you can declare a variable as a nullable string by writing <code>String?</code>.
           </p>
           <p>The <code>id</code> property of the <code>Message</code> class is declared as a nullable type this time.